Tax Management India. Com

 X X X X Extracts X X X X

-..... acts and circumstances of the case and in law in classifying the software development services rendered by the appellant as end-to end product development and has misinterpreted the phrase end-to-end to mean all the stages of the software development life cycle.
+..... nd circumstances of the case and in law in classifying the software development services rendered by the appellant as end-to end product development and has misinterpreted the phrase "end-to-end" to mean all the stages of the software development life cycle.
 6. That on facts and in law, the Hon'ble DRP and Learned TPO/AO have erred in classifying the appellant as a risk bearing entirely which undertakes all risks pertaining to the software product development business, thereby completely ignoring the fact that the appellant receives a substantial cost plus mark-up remuneration from its AE, regardless of the success or failure of the products developed by it.
 7. That on facts and in law, the Hon'ble DRP has erred in confirming the conclusion drawn by the Learned TPO/AO that the appellant has created significant intangibles and is the economic owner of such intangibles.
 8. That on facts and in law, the Hon'ble DRP and Learned TPO/AO have failed to adopt a step by step scientific approach for identifying comparable companies based on a reliable Functional and Risk Analysis.
-9. That on facts and in law, the Hon'ble DRP and Learned TPO/AO ha .....
+9. That on facts and in law, the Hon'ble DRP and Learned TPO/AO have erred in .....

 X X X X Extracts X X X X